chaosparks/UnityHub_ModulesJson/README.md

 ## Unresolved issues
-It seems like it should work just by adding it with ‘Locate’ in Unity Hub, but it doesn’t It definitely only works in the folder where Unity Hub is installed.
+It seems like it should work just by adding it with ‘Locate’ in Unity Hub, but it doesn’t.
+It definitely only works in the folder where Unity Hub is installed.
 If you know the solution to this problem, please leave it in the issue.